tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/数据监控/设置监控告警_intl_en.md

 You can leverage the alarm policy feature of Cloud Monitor to set threshold-reaching alarms for COS monitoring metrics.
 An alarm policy must include the policy name, policy type, trigger condition, alarm object, and alarm notification template.
 You can create an alarm policy for COS as instructed below.

 >?Tencent Cloud’s Cloud Monitor enables users to monitor cloud resources in real time and provides alarm services.
 Users can set alarm policies for COS monitoring metrics to query the alarm history and receive alarm notifications.
+For more information, please see [Creating Alarm Policy](https://intl.cloud.tencent.com/document/product/248/38916).

 ## Directions

-1. Log in to the [COS console](https://console.cloud.tencent.com/cos5) and click **Overview** in the left sidebar.
-Alternatively, you can click the name of the bucket in **Bucket List**, click the **Overview** tab, and click **Configure Alarm Policy** in the **Alarm Configuration** area.
+1. Log in to the [COS console](https://console.cloud.tencent.com/cos5).
+On the **Overview** page, click **Configure Alarm Policy** in the **Alarm Configuration** area.
+>?**Alarm Configuration** can also be found on the **Overview** page of each bucket.

-2. Click **Create** and configure the alarm policy.
-The configurations are described as follows:
+2. Click **Create** on the page that is displayed and configure an alarm policy.
+The configuration items are as follows:
 ![](https://main.qcloudimg.com/raw/b8340b9590b8204ab082f28c096417e2.png)
 <table>
   <tr>
     <th>Configuration Type</th>